TheSillyBoi/wretch/README.md

  - Clone Repo `git clone https://github.com/thesillyboi/wretch`
  - Run `cargo run --release` to run and build the best version of the project

+#### To get added to PATH(not needing to define where the file is)
- - *optionally* (on Linux/Mac) run `sudo mv target/release/wretch /usr/local/bin/wretch` so you can call `wretch` without defining the path
+ -  (on Linux/Mac) run `sudo mv target/release/wretch /usr/local/bin/wretch` so you can call `wretch` without defining the path

- - *optionally* (on Windows) to add to your `PATH` environment variable and run without defining the path everytime you want to run it
+ - (on Windows) to add to your `PATH` environment variable and run without defining the path everytime you want to run it
    - You can move it to any folder you want
      - I recommend making a folder for cli programs downloaded not from a package manager. like a folder in your documents.
    - Then open `Start` or the search and type something like `env` or `environment` and open `Edit the system environment variables` Control Panel Tool.